-3.10.1 Placing
+3.15 Placing

-Only Raftmix or Raftmix25 concrete supplied by Firth Industries, shall be used in the floor.
+Only RaftMix[®] or RaftMix[®] 25 concrete supplied by Firth Industries, shall be used in the floor.
 These two different concrete mixes shall be used in the following instances:

-- > Raftmix a 20MPa 100mm slump mix available as a pump mix suitable for 100mm pump lines available in either a 13mm or more usually a 19mm nominal aggregate size, or as a structural (non-pump) mix - Raftmix25 a 25MPa 100mm slump mix available as a pump mix suitable for 100mm pump lines available in either a 13mm or more usually a 19mm nominal aggregate size, or as a structural (non-pump) mix.
+- RaftMix® a 20MPa 100mm slump mix available as a pump mix suitable for 100mm pump lines available in either a 13mm or more usually a 19mm nominal aggregate size, or as a structural (non-pump) mix.
+For Cleva Pod® use Firth 20MPa (mix code: RC2019AW). - RaftMix[®] 25 a 25MPa 100mm slump mix available as a pump mix suitable for 100mm pump lines available in either a 13mm or more usually a 19mm nominal aggregate size, or as a structural (non-pump) mix.
 This mix shall be specified for buildings constructed in the 'sea spray zone' (i.e. within 500m of the sea including harbors, within 100m of tidal estuaries or inlets, on offshore islands and elsewhere defined as exposure Zone D in 4.2.3.3 of NZS3604).
+For Cleva Pod® use Firth 25MPa (mix code: RC2519AW).. - > Check the drawings for the project.
+Where the specifier aims to achieve a lower carbon footprint, the concrete specification may request an EC rating.
+These mixes are designed to achieve the specified strength and a maximum specified carbon footprint.
+When ordering concrete ensure the EC rating is communicated when its specified.